web-platform-dx/developer-research/Principles-for-research.md

 - Balanced number of stakeholders to avoid too much 'design by committee'
 - Create short and clear surveys, to respect developers’ survey fatigue and lack of time
 - Do research often enough, so it’s not just an annual check-in
-- Ensure it’s not to time consuming for stakeholders to create and analyze
+- Ensure it’s not too time consuming for stakeholders to create and analyze

 ## Benefits